aws-samples/shopfloor-connectivity/docs/core/metrics-configuration.md

 ---
 ### CommonDimensions
-Set of extra dimensions added to every datapoint
+Defines additional contextual key-value pairs that are automatically attached to every metric datapoint collected.
+These dimensions help categorize and filter metrics, such as environment, location, or deployment identifiers.

 **Type**: Map(String,String)